 Alternative Real Estate Investment

 Because it takes a lot of time to find a new property, get pre-approved for a mortgage, and negotiate, another strategy is to invest in real estate syndication deals.
-These deals have already been pre-vetted and that offer sweeter terms during a pandemic.
+You don’t need to come up with a large downpayment and then take out a mortgage with real estate syndicate.
+Instead, these deals have already been pre-vetted and sourced.

 Take a look at CrowdStreet, one of the best real estate syndication platforms today.
 CrowdStreet focuses on faster-growing 18-hour cities that have much lower valuations.
 Instead of leveraging up to buy one property, you can buying multiple properties without debt.
 It’s free to sign up and explore.

 Buying real estate during the height of the 2020 pandemic turned out to be a really great move.
-I still think buying real estate in 2021 is a good idea because mortgage rates will stay low and the Fed and the government will stay accommodative.
+I still think buying real estate in 2021+ is a good idea because mortgage rates will stay low and the Fed and the government will stay accommodative.
+The millennial generation is in its prime home buying years.

 Readers, any of you going bargain hunting for real estate?
 Do you think you will be able to convince a seller to sell at a huge discount?
 Why would a seller want to list right now?
 What kind of deals are you seeing out there?